profe-pep/single-page-app-vanilla-js/README.md

 Regarding my contributions on my fork, I improved the posts section, added to the docs and changed up the routing so app can run on a project subpath on GitHub Pages.
 This last part involved moving all content to the project root or `static` directory and using the project name as prefix in all URLs, to match what GH Pages will do expect (e.g. `/posts` needs to be `/single-page-app-vanilla-js/posts`).

+I also removed use Express and `server.js` since I documented an alternate way of serving the project locally, without an `npm install` step.

 ### Project name

 I named the project _Vanillin_ in keeping with the vanilla JS approach of the original project.